One of my favorite lines in the 1956 movie High Society is when Grace Kelly says to Frank Sinatra, “South Bend. It sounds like dancing, doesn’t it?”

 Three hundred yards to the north of Vindolanda, at the side of the Stanegate road, stands the only Roman milestone from Britain to survive intact in its original position.
 This replica milestone shows what the original might have looked like when it was placed there in 121 AD.
 Milestones not only served the useful purpose of giving distances to the next important place, but also demonstrated that road-building or repair work had been carried out.
 They also publicized the name of the Roman emperor.

 The grassy expanse at Vindolanda is a reminder of how much more excavation needs to be undertaken.
 A magnetometer survey revealed that more is likely to be found over at least another 12 acres, most likely including forges, a regimental parade ground and cemeteries.
 No wonder Vindolanda invites amateur and professional archaeologists alike to apply for the opportunity to dig there.
 If you’re interested, click here for more information.

 When I boarded the Mercedes, I concluded that I could have spent three more hours at this fascinating place whose name still sounds like dancing to me.

 For more, see Vindolanda: Extraordinary Records of Daily Life on the Northern Frontier, Vindolanda: A Roman Frontier Post on Hadrian’s Wall, and Chesterholm: From A Clergyman’s Cottage to Vindolanda’s Museum, 1830-2000, all by Robin Birley.
+Also, check out The Marches: A Borderland Journey Between England and Scotland, by Rory Stewart; and Hadrian’s Wall: Everyday Life on a Roman Frontier, by Patricia Southern.
 Visit Vindolanda Tablets Online and you’ll find a searchable online edition of the writing tablets excavated at Vindolanda, together with an introduction to their context and a guide to their content.